Welcome to today's edition of the Rush 24-7 podcast.

 Let me show it up here very quickly.

-I'm not going to zoom in and out of time, but there it is.
+I'm not going to zoom in.

-There's there's the newsweek cover, right?
+There's the Newsweek cover, right?

-Now I want to take you back.
+Now, I want to take you back.

-I want to take you back.
+I want to take you back October 1987, Newsweek.

-George W. Bush, George H. W. Bush fighting the wimp factor.
+Same magazine, George W. Bush, George H.W.
+Bush fighting the wimp factor.

 They're just recycling.

-George Bush running for president the first time, taking over for Ronaldo's Magnus, fighting the wimp factor, and now hear it.
+Tina Brown is simply recycling a 1987 cover, George Bush running for president the first time, taking over for Ronaldo's Magnus, fighting the WIMP factor.

-Romney, the wimp factor.
+Romney, the Wimp Factor.

 Is he just too insecure to be now?

-What's what is this about?
+What is this about?

-Well, let's go to the audio sound bites and find out.
+Well, let's go to the audio soundbites and find out.

-This morning on CNN starting point.
+This morning on CNN, starting point.

-The heart of the piece centers on the positions that he takes, the way that he has pandered so consistently on important, important issues, uh issues on which we'd like to see our politicians have some kind of consistency, some kind of backbone.
+The heart of the piece centers on the positions that he takes, the way that he has pandered so consistently on important, important issues, issues on which we'd like to see our politicians have some kind of consistency, some kind of backbone.

-Uh he's repeatedly just changed positions completely and pandered totally to the right wing.
+He's repeatedly just changed positions completely and pandered totally to the right wing.

 When Rush Limbaugh says jump, he says how high.